jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### II.
 Upload data as a tileset to Mapbox

-Uploading your data as a tileset, rather than directly to a stlye, allows you to add it to maps independently from a style.
+Uploading your data as a tileset, rather than directly to a style, allows you to add it to maps independently from a style.
 You could add the same tileset to multiple different maps, over different basemap "styles".
 To add the percentage of renters vs owners data to Mapbox as a tileset, you need to upload it to your account.

 1. Go to your [**Tilesets page**](https://studio.mapbox.com/tilesets/){:target="_blank"} in Mapbox Studio to upload your data.
 2. On your Tilesets page, click the **New tileset** button.
 3. From your computer, select the geojson data containing your renters and owners data and upload it to your account.
-4. Once it is uploded, you should see it listed under the "Custom tilesets".
+4. Once it is uploaded, you should see it listed under the "Custom tilesets".
 This is your Owner-Renter-Pops tileset that we will refer to later.
 Notice that it has a unique ID that starts with your username.

 	<p align="center">
 	  <img src="Images/tileset.PNG">